 In addition to space tourism, it is anticipated that Ansari X Prize vehicles will provide cheap satellite launches, faster point-to-point passenger travel and same-day international mail delivery.
 The sky is truly the limit.

-For more information on the X Prize, private spaceflight, space tourism and related topics, check out the links on the next page.
+For more information on the X Prize, private spaceflight, space tourism and related topics, check out the links below.